Asia4046/joule/README.md

 ## Development notes

-- **Next.js 16** — this codebase uses the modern conventions for this version (e.g. a top-level `proxy.ts` for request interception, `next dev`-managed agent rules).
+- **Next.js 16** — this codebase uses the modern conventions for this version (e.g., a top-level `proxy.ts` for request interception, `next dev`-managed agent rules).
 Consult the bundled docs in `node_modules/next/dist/docs/` before changing framework behaviour.
 - Pages are `force-dynamic` since they reflect real-time user data against PostgreSQL.
 - Concept sims are client components; authored concept text/formulas are server-side content rendered with KaTeX.

+## Brand

+The visual identity — "Jellybean Dossier" — is vanilla paper and licorice ink with squared corners and hard offset shadows; candy color exists only as the eight "beans" (bubblegum is the brand accent).
+The palette and all beans live in `lib/jellybeans.ts`, the mark is `app/icon.svg` (rasterised copies: `app/apple-touch-icon.png`, `docs/mark-512.png`), and display type is Space Grotesk with JetBrains Mono for the mono kickers.
+Screenshots in this README are of the seeded demo data.

 ## License